Tahazouggari/Parachute/README.md

 1. The binary message is mapped onto a parachute design.
 2. Users can customize the number of sectors and tracks in the parachute.
 3. The parachute visualization updates dynamically as the message or parameters change.

+### Hexadecimal View
+1. The encoded message is converted into a hexadecimal format.
+2. The hexadecimal representation is displayed in the **Hexadecimal View**.
+3. The view dynamically updates as the message changes.
+4. The hexadecimal format provides a compact and readable representation of the encoded message.

 ### Exporting and Saving
 1. Users can export the parachute visualization as a PNG image.